 the Annual MHQ for that Demand DP for Financial Yeart-1 (that is, the previous Financial Year);

-a Quantity agreed between AGN and the Network User in relation to that Demand DP; and
+a Quantity agreed between Multinet and the Network User in relation to that Demand DP; and

-(unless a Quantity has been agreed pursuant to paragraph 4(c)), in the case of any Demand DP which was connected to the Network during Financial Yeart, the highest Quantity of Gas (in GJ) which AGN reasonably expects will be withdrawn at that Demand DP in any period of 60 minutes during the Financial Yeart. (if that amount is higher than the Quantity specified in paragraph 4(a)).
+(unless a Quantity has been agreed pursuant to paragraph 4(c)), in the case of any Demand DP which was connected to the Network during Financial Yeart, the highest Quantity of Gas (in GJ) which Multinet reasonably expects will be withdrawn at that Demand DP in any period of 60 minutes during the Financial Yeart. (if that amount is higher than the Quantity specified in paragraph 4(a)).

 For the purposes of paragraph 3, if the relevant Billing Period is April, May or June, EAD (in relation to any given Demand DP) means the actual Annual MHQ for that Demand DP in the period from the beginning of Financial Yeart to the end of the relevant Billing Period, or if data for the Annual MHQ is not available to the end of the relevant Billing Period, then the Annual MHQ to the end of the most recent Billing Period in that Financial Year for which that data is available.